How Much Should a Luxury Brand Spend on Digital Marketing? Benchmarks and Budgets for 2026

 Step 4: Build in Flexibility for Seasonal Peaks

-Don't divide annual budgets into 12 equal monthly allocations.
-Instead, forecast monthly revenue and allocate budget 3-5% above peak revenue months.
+Do not divide annual budgets into 12 equal monthly allocations.
+Instead, forecast monthly revenue and allocate budget three to five percentage points above your peak revenue months.

 If your Q4 represents 35% of annual revenue, allocate 40–45% of annual budget to Q4.
 This gives you the flexibility to bid aggressively during demand peaks.